National Library of Kosovo: Cataloging and classification

 National Library of Kosovo uses three international cataloging standards.
 AACR2 which is ISNC standard, ISBD which is IFLA standard and MARC 21 standard.
 The National Library of Kosovo uses two standard classification of materials, Universal Decimal Classification and Subject Classification.

 Visits

 Anyone may use National Library services, but people must be at least 18 years old to request and order materials from the collections.
 Items of the Library cannot be borrowed for home use and must be read in one of the reading rooms.
-About 5,000 users are registered every year, making it the most frequented library in Kosovo. and is one of the most visited attractions in Kosovo.
+About 5,000 users are registered every year, making it the most frequented library in Kosovo.
+It is one of the most visited attractions in Kosovo.

 Organization

 The National Library is a state institution which reports to the Ministry of Culture and it is regulated by law.

 There are several mini libraries inside the National Library like the American Corner, Library of Contemporary Art, NATO Library, Music Library, Library for the Blind, Fehmi Agani Library, Library of Krist Maloki, Authors Archive Library, etc.